adhorn/example-lambda-xray-py/README.md

 2. Got to the AWS Lambda Console and enable active tracing for the function.

 3. Make sure your lambda function has permission to access GetUser in IAM and use X-Ray by creating a role with the following policy.
+If you use serverless framework to deploy, that step is not necessary since everything is set in the serverless.yml file
 ```json
 {
     "Version": "2012-10-17",